What We Do

 being a single point of contact for all stakeholders, sharing good practice, developing standards and guidance

-AAIAC was restructured in 2015 to be accountable to the AAIAC Council, which meets annually to receive an annual report and to provide direction, guidance and support on its strategic plan.
+AAIAC was restructured in 2019 to be accountable to Adventure UK, which meets annually to receive an annual report and to provide direction, guidance and support on its strategic plan.

-The Council is the body of representative organisations who oversee the election of AAIAC members and its work plan.
-Current Council representation:
+Adventure UK is the body of representative organisations who oversee the election of AAIAC members and its work plan.

 The AAIAC Committee

 The ten members of AAIAC are elected from all areas of the sector.

 Elections for at least five places on AAIAC take place every three years.